 What is CCPA?

-Under the law, California citizens gained several new consumer privacy rights:
+Under the CCPA, California citizens have these consumer privacy rights:

 - The right to know about the personal information a business collects about them and how it is used or shared with other organizations